 - Your VPS host may offer snapshot backups and you should use those, but remember they are likely to vanish if your hosting provider does.

-- Use the rclone utility to make use of spare space on a cloud service such as OneDrive, Google Drive or Dropbox.
+- make use of spare space on a cloud service such as OneDrive, Google Drive or Dropbox using the rclone utility or duplicacy.

 - Use rsync and a simple four-line script to make time-machine style backups to a linux box.